Faraj11/CTP-Fall-2025-Project/README.md

-# California Restaurant Finder

-A Flask web application for searching and viewing California restaurant reviews from the Yelp Academic Dataset.
-The app displays restaurant information along with the top positive and negative reviews.
+# BetterBites 🍽️

+A modern Flask web application for discovering restaurants in New York City.
+BetterBites helps users find restaurants based on cuisine, location, and other preferences with an intelligent matching algorithm optimized for discovery.

 ## Features

-- **Restaurant Search**: Search for California restaurants by name
+- **Smart Restaurant Discovery**: Search by cuisine and location (e.g., "asian food in queens")
-- **Review Display**: View top 5 positive and negative reviews for each restaurant
+- **Comprehensive Restaurant Data**: View 9 key details for each restaurant:
-- **Dark Mode UI**: Modern dark-themed interface
-- **Fast Search**: SQLite database for quick queries
+  - Borough & Neighborhood
+  - Price Category (normalized to $, $$, $$$, $$$$)
+  - Cuisine (normalized and cleaned)
+  - Dietary Accommodations
+  - Dining Style
-- **Secure**: XSS protection and input validation
+  - Food, Service, and Ambiance Ratings
+  - Match Score Percentage
+- **Match Score System**: Each restaurant displays a match score percentage in green
+- **Modern Dark UI**: Beautiful gradient dark theme with smooth animations
+- **Normalized Data**: All fields are normalized for consistency (cuisine, dining style, price categories)
+- **Address Lookup**: Automatically fills missing addresses when possible

 ## Installation

 ### Prerequisites

 - Python 3.7 or higher
-- Yelp Academic Dataset files (business and review JSON files)
+- CSV files: `nyc_restaurants.csv` and `kayak_data.csv` (or the merged `nyc_restaurants_merged.csv`)

 ### Setup